michaelmontemurri/RegressionModule/README.md

-# Stats Module Project
+# Regression and ANOVA Module Project

-A Python package that implements fundamental statistical methods from scratch.
-This project serves as a learning tool and reference for statistical techniques, with detailed examples and usage in accompanying Jupyter notebooks.
+A package that implements fundamental estimators, hypothesis testing, diagonostics, etc. from scratch.
+We provide detailed examples and usage in the accompanying jupyter notebooks.

 ---